- The Boreka Diary - http://www.theglobaljewishkitchen.com -

 For dough, combine flour, salt, and sugar in a medium bowl.
 Place shortening in flour mix.
 Cut in shortening using a pastry cutter until shortening pieces suspended in flour are the size of peas.

-Whiskegg, vinegar, and ice water until well blended.
+Whisk egg, vinegar, and ice water until well blended.
 Pour liquid into flour, stir with a fork, and then press dough together with your hands.
 Gather dough into a ball and separate it into two discs.
-Wrap each disc in plastic and refrigerate overnight or chill for at least two hours.
+Wrap each disc in plastic wrap and refrigerate overnight or chill for at least two hours.

-When pastry dough is chilled and you are ready to assemble the crostata; prepare saucepan of boiling water.
-Using a slotted spoon drop two or three peaches into saucepan of deep boiling water at a time.
-Takepeaches out after 30 seconds and set aside.
+While pastry dough is chilling prepare filling.
+Fill a medium saucepan with water and bring to a boil.
+Using a slotted spoon drop two or three peaches into saucepan at a time.
+Remove peaches after 30 seconds and set aside.
 Repeat with all peaches.
 Blanching peaches like this makes them easy to peel and the beautiful red blush from the skin transfers to the meat of the peach.

-Peel all peaches,and then slice them into ½ inch slices.
-Place sliced peaches and washed blackberries in a saucepan with other filling ingredients.
-Cook peaches over low heat until they begin to thicken, stirring with a wood spoon occasionally.
+Peel all peaches,and then, slice them into ½ inch slices.
+Place sliced peaches and washed blackberries in a large saute pan with other filling ingredients.
+Cook peaches over low heat until they begin to thicken, stirring with a wood spoon occasionally, around 5 minutes.

 Heat oven to 400° F. Place a chilled disc of pastry dough it on a floured work surface, use a rolling pin to flatten disc.
 A floured work surface keeps dough from sticking.
 Dust rolling pin with a little flour as well.
 Roll pin back and forth over dough once or twice, then turn dough 90 degrees, and roll back and forth again.
 Take care to avoid rolling over the edges as this makes the edges to thin.
 Repeat until the dough is about a 14 inch circle about an eighth inch thick.